r3c/cottle/docs/page/02-language.rst

 .. warning::

-    Prefer the use of the ``for`` command over ``while`` command whenever possible, as the former won't cause infinite loops while the later can.
+    Prefer the use of the ``for`` command over ``while`` command whenever possible, as the former provides better protection against infinite loops.

 .. _`command_dump`: